 If we need to do a brute-force search of the entire solution space, we can use backtracking to visit all of the possible solutions organized in a solution tree.
-For example, SATISFIABILITY has $2^n$ possible ways to assign truth values to the n variables contained in the boolean expression being satisfied.
+For example, SATISFIABILITY has 2^n possible ways to assign truth values to the n variables contained in the Boolean expression being satisfied.
 We can view this as a tree of solutions by considering that we have a choice of making the first variable true or false.
-Thus, we can put all solutions on the other.
+Thus, we can put all solutions where the first variable is true on one side of the tree, and the remaining solutions on the other.
 We then examine the solutions by moving down one branch of the tree, until we reach a point where we know the solution cannot be correct (such as if the current partial collection of assignments yields an unsatisfiable expression).
 At this point we backtrack and move back up a node in the tree, and then follow down the alternate branch.
 If this fails, we know to back up further in the tree as necessary and follow alternate branches, until finally we either find a solution that satisfies the expression or exhaust the tree.
 In some cases we avoid processing many potential solutions, or find a solution quickly.
-In others, we end up visiting a large portion of the $2^n$ possible solutions.
+In others, we end up visiting a large portion of the 2^n possible solutions.

 Banch-and-Bounds is an extension of backtracking that applies to optimization problems such as TRAVELING SALESMAN where we are trying to find the shortest tour through the cities.
 We traverse the solution tree as with backtracking.
 However, we remember the best value found so far.
 Proceeding down a given branch is equivalent to deciding which order to visit cities.
 So any node in the solution tree represents some collection of cities visited so far.
 If the sum of these distances exceeds the best tour found so far, then we know to stop pursuing this branch of the tree.
 At this point we can immediately back up and take another branch.
-If we have a quick method for finding a good (but not necessarily) best solution, we can use this as an initial bound value to effectively prune portions of the tree.
+If we have a quick method for finding a good (but not necessarily best) solution, we can use this as an initial bound value to effectively prune portions of the tree.

-A third approach is to find an approximate solution to the problem.
+Another coping strategy is to find an approximate solution to the problem.
 There are many approaches to finding approximate solutions.
 One way is to use a heuristic to solve the problem, that is, an algorithm based on a "rule of thumb" that does not always give the best answer.
 For example, the TRAVELING SALESMAN problem can be solved approximately by using the heuristic that we start at an arbitrary city and then always proceed to the next unvisited city that is closest.
 This rarely gives the shortest path, but the solution might be good enough.
 There are many other heuristics for TRAVELING SALESMAN that do a better job.